PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * There may exists bug in telecommunication system when by answering phone You lose money.
 Telecommunication companies usually charge both situations for calling and for answering, or even dropping the call.
-In this accordance person should not answer unknown phone calls.
+In this accordance person need to not answer unknown phone calls.
 * When phone has chance to re-direct calls then this phone plausibly could be used for malicious re-directions and person, who receives calls can't understand when this phone come from unknown foreign location.
 ```